AriFordsham/GHCWiki/commentary/compiler/backends/llvm.md

 # Using

 Once GHC is built, you can trigger GHC to use the LLVM back-end with the `-fllvm` flag.
-There is also a new `-ddump-llvm` which will dump out the llvm IR code generated (must be used in combination with the `-fllvm` flag. (or use the `-keep-tmp-files` flag).
+There is also a new `-ddump-llvm` which will dump out the LLVM IR code generated (must be used in combination with the `-fllvm` flag. (or use the `-keep-tmp-files` flag).

 `ghc --info` should also now report that it includes the llvm code generator.